Our research focuses on a broad range of areas, including:

 - Neuro developmental conditions

 The portfolio of research within the group includes themes from fundamental science to multi-disciplinary translational studies.
 The non-medical professional expertise of the group and links with the Aston Institute of Health and Neurodevelopment (IHN) makes our group internationally unique.
-Research within the group contributes the College of Health and Life Sciences wide specialism of health and disease across the lifespan.
+Research within the group contributes to one of the College of Health and Life Sciences' four key multidisciplinary themes; health and disease across the lifespan.

 Funders and collaborators